seabre/vagrant_wordpress/puppet/modules/apache/README.md

 The default certificate revocation list to use, which is automatically set to 'undef'.
 This default will work out of the box but must be updated with your specific certificate information before being used in production.

+#####`service_name`

+Name of apache service to run.
+Defaults to: `'httpd'` on RedHat, `'apache2'` on Debian, and `'apache22'` on FreeBSD.

 #####`service_enable`

-Determines whether the 'httpd' service is enabled when the machine is booted, meaning Puppet will check the service status to start/stop it.
-Defaults to 'true', meaning the service is enabled/running.
+Determines whether the 'httpd' service is enabled when the machine is booted.
+Defaults to 'true'.

+#####`service_ensure`

+Determines whether the service should be running.
+Can be set to 'undef' which is useful when you want to let the service be managed by some other application like pacemaker.
+Defaults to 'running'.

+#####`purge_configs`

+Removes all other apache configs and vhosts, which is automatically set to true.
+Setting this to false is a stopgap measure to allow the apache module to coexist with existing or otherwise managed configuration.
+It is recommended that you move your configuration entirely to resources within this module.

 #####`serveradmin`